prideout/camera_demo/README.md

 # Tweet

 I wrote a camera controller as a single-file C library.
-Supports smooth Van Wijk zoom & pan with perspective distortion.
+Supports smooth Van Wijk zoom & pan with perspective correction.
 Also has an orbit mode for arcball-style control.
 Docs and wasm demos at https://github.com/prideout/camera_demo

 # TODO